 Step 5: Measure Your Ethernet Cable

-Don’t forget to allow some extra length for stripping and crimping the ends if you are cutting the cables.
+Don’t forget to add some extra length for stripping and crimping the ends.

 Step 6: Wiring Your Ethernet Cables